CLANDEBOYE FESTIVAL LAUNCHED

-The Clandeboye Festival next month will be a celebration of all things French with a feast of French artists and composers.
+The Clandeboye Festival in August will be a celebration of all things from the great musical city of Vienna.

-“It is very exciting for us at the Clandeboye Festival to be welcoming artists from the US/Chile, Russia, England, Scotland and Ireland and this year three leading French musicians; the first winner of the Dublin International Piano Competition, Philippe Cassard, cellist Marc Coppey and pianist Julie Alcaraz.
+“It is very exciting for us at the Clandeboye Festival to be welcoming artists from the US/Chile, Finland, France, England, Scotland and Ireland.
 Extended over two weekends we will have evening concerts, afternoon concerts and lunchtime one-hour concerts.
-We will be concentrating on the music of French composers, and our guest quartet, The Ortus Festival Quartet, will be playing Fauré, Ravel and Debussy.
-Each of our concerts will feature more French music including works by Saint-Saëns, Messaien, Franck, Gounod and Poulenc.
-Once again we have Celtic Orbit with a new set of tunes from these islands and Brittany that I have arranged for Scottish musicians, Catriona McKay and Chris Stout and the wonderful local flautist Eimear McGeown.
-Eimear is also our soloist at the Closing Gala with Camerata Ireland.
+We will be concentrating on the music of composers associated with Vienna such as Mozart, Beethoven, Haydn and Brahms, and our guest quartet, The Lir Quartet, will be playing string quartets by Mozart and Beethoven.
+Each of our concerts will feature great music including works by Britten, Schubert, and Schönberg.
+And don’t forget the great traditional music of these islands with the group I created, Celtic Orbit, playing a new set of tunes with award winning duo Scottish musicians, Catriona McKay and Chris Stout and the wonderful local flautist Eimear McGeown”.

 “The Clandeboye Festival is also a homecoming of the all Ireland chamber orchestra, Camerata Ireland.
-Since the last Festival Camerata has enjoyed great success at home and abroad including tours in China and last month at leading festivals in the South of France.
-The Clandeboye Festival is a great chance for music lovers to hear an orchestra of some of the finest musicians in Ireland, many of whom came through our Academy at Clandeboye and I also recommend the concert that our young musicians attending the Academy this year will perform on the 15th August.
+Since the last Festival Camerata has enjoyed great success at home and abroad including our debut in India in April and earlier this month our third trip to Finland.
+The orchestra also had very successful performances in France in March including our debut at the Opera Royal of the Place of Versailles.
+The Clandeboye Festival is a great chance for music lovers to hear an orchestra of some of the finest musicians in Ireland, many of whom came through our Academy at Clandeboye and I also recommend the concert that our young musicians attending the Academy this year will perform on the 21st August.

-“We will also feature the best from young fashion designers, in a fashion by Maureen Martin, accompanied by Camerata Ireland musicians on the 17th August.
-All this in a crammed nine days in the charming surroundings of the Courtyard at the Clandeboye Estate outside Bangor, courtesy of Lady Dufferin”.
+“We will also feature the best from young fashion designers, in a fashion by Maureen Martin, accompanied by Camerata Ireland musicians on the 23rd August.
+All this creative activity in nine days in the charming surroundings of the Courtyard at the Clandeboye Estate outside Bangor, courtesy of Lady Dufferin”.